 The process of developing an appraisal report for Native American art or contemporary paintings begins with an initial consultation to determine the purpose of the report.
 After inspecting the items for quality, condition and identification purposes, extensive research is conducted and data is compiled in order to come to a determination of value within the appropriate marketplace.
 Once the values have been established along with any conditional or assumptive provisos, an extensive report is crafted.

 Verbal appraisal reports are also available, with certain limitations.
-These can be useful for “I just want to know” situations and for informed decision making, when a written report may not be needed.
-Verbal appraisals do offer a cost savings as the appraiser provides no written documents.
+These can be useful for informed decision making, when a written report may not be needed.
+Verbal appraisals do offer a cost savings as the appraiser provides no written documents, however, market research and analysis is still required.
 The client is encouraged to take notes and ask questions as the report is read.

 “My family recently donated an historically significant group of paintings to a museum in Santa Fe, NM.
 I hired Richard Associates Art Appraisals to appraise the collection for charitable contribution purposes.
 Aarin was very knowledgeable about the process and attentive to all of the details involved.
 He produced a report that was extremely concise, detailed and informative.
 I would definitely recommend his appraisal services.” – AD, Las Vegas, NV